vymalo/keycloak-webhook/README.md

 ## 1. What It Is

-The Keycloak Webhook Plugin consists of three modules:
+The Keycloak Webhook Plugin consists of four modules:

 - **Core Module (`keycloak-webhook-provider-core`)**
   Contains common SPI interfaces, shared models, and helper utilities.